adaltas/node-each/doc/index.md

     below.
 -   `error`
     Called only if an error occured.
 The iteration will be stoped on error meaning no `item` event will be called other than the ones already provisionned.
-Recieves an error object as its first argument and eventually a second argument.
-See the `dealing with errors` section for more information.
+The callback argument is an error object.
+See the section `dealing with errors` for more information.
 -   `end`
     Called only if all the callback have been handled successfully.
 No argument is provided in the callback.
 -   `both`